ghgerritsen/ThesisLSPIV/README.md

 # ThesisLSPIV
-Coding for MSc Thesis Flood Wave Monitoring using LSPIV - TU Delft
+Simplified coding used for the MSc Thesis *Flood Wave Monitoring using LSPIV* - Delft University of Technology

 Link:
 http://resolver.tudelft.nl/uuid:5d856ba9-a207-4b61-8bb7-703322fe3154

-This folder contains four example notebooks containing the (basics) of the coding used for my thesis.
+This repository consists of four example notebooks containing the (basics) of the coding used for my thesis.
 These notebooks are:

 - Part 1: Image preparation: lens distortion correction, 4-point orthorectification, gray scaling, contrast- and gamma correction.
 All using OpenCV;
 - Part 2: PIV processing: PIV processing using OpenPIV.
 In this method filtering is applied based on the signal-to-noise ratio;